DavidTheExplorer/Tzeva-Adom-API/README.md

 # Tzeva Adom API
-Async Java API that listens to `Pikud Ha'oref` and notifies registered listeners as soon as a Tzeva Adom happens.\
+Java API that communicates with `Pikud Ha'oref` and notifies registered listeners as soon as a Tzeva Adom happens.\
 Integrating it in projects(games, etc) used by many israelis, **increases** the chances of saving lives.

 ## How to use